Over the first two months of the season, Chad Gaudin was lucky if he broke a sweat on most nights.

 After the Marlins trimmed that deficit to four, the Blue Jays pounded Webb for five runs in the sixth as they batted around.
 Bautista then hit his 23rd home run of the season off Webb in the seventh.

-• Giancarlo Stanton belted his 16th home run of the season and second in as many games a 349-foot line drive, solo shot just over the wall in left.
+If you’re looking for positives, there were a few for the Marlins:• Giancarlo Stanton belted his 16th home run of the season and second in as many games — a 349-foot line drive, solo shot just over the wall in left.

 • Omar Infante, starting to pick up the offense over his past three games, hit his first home run since May 8, a two-run shot to left in the sixth.